Delicious Japanese Clam Miso soup made with fresh clams, miso paste and dashi stock. A tasty soup that’s perfectly briny

 3) Finley chop green onions and set aside.

 4) Make 2 cups of dashi (how to make dashi here) and bring to a boil.

 5) Remove clams from bowl of water and add into stove top pot with dashi.
-Cook until all the calms have opened up, about 2-3 minutes.
+Cook until all the clams have opened up, about 2-3 minutes.

 7) Add in green onions and serve.
 Note – if some clams do not open during the cooking process, discard and DO NOT consume.